Germán Sierra

 Germán Sierra is a Spanish theoretical physicist, author, and academic.
 He is Professor of Research at the Institute of Theoretical Physics Autonomous University of Madrid-Spanish National Research Council.

 Sierra's research interests span the field of physics and mathematical physics, focusing particularly on condensed matter physics, conformal field theory, exactly solved models, quantum information and computation and number theory.
-He has authored two books entitled, Quantum Groups in Two-dimensional Physics and Quantum electron liquids and hight-Tc Superconductivity and also has published over 200 articles.
+He has authored two books entitled, Quantum Groups in Two-dimensional Physics and Quantum electron liquids and high-Tc Superconductivity and also has published over 200 articles.

 Sierra serves as an Editor of the Journal of Statistical Mechanics: Theory and Experiment, Journal of High Energy Physics and Nuclear Physics B.

 Education

 Sierra earned his Baccalaureate degree in physics from the University of Complutense de Madrid in 1978, followed by a Ph.D. in physics from the same university in 1981.
 He then completed his Postdoc from the l'École Normale Supérieure in Paris in 1983.